-Emmeline co-founded Objectifs in 2003 and continues to oversees the artistic direction and general management at Objectifs.
-She has been a judge for the ICON de Martell Cordon Bleu Photography Award and Noise Singapore.
+Emmeline co-founded Objectifs in 2003 and continues to oversee the artistic direction and general management at the non-profit gallery and educational space.
+Objectifs has become regarded as one of the leading visual arts centres in Southeast Asia, advancing the practice and appreciation of film and photography both locally and internationally.
+She has served as a judge and nominator for several awards, including the ICON de Martell Cordon Bleu Photography Award and Magnum Foundation Fund.
 She has also curated several photography exhibitions including the annual Women in Photography exhibition at Objectifs (co-presented with the Asian Women Photographers’ Showcase in 2015, and with the Magnum Foundation in 2016), and group and solo shows at the Month of Photography Asia.
 Emmeline received her degrees from the University of Pennsylvania in Management (B.Sc Econs, The Wharton School) and Economics (B.A, College of Arts and Sciences).

 Yuni is a film producer and curator known for her promotion of Singapore cinema.
-She specializes in the management of film & media projects, and oversees the Objectifs Films label.
+She specializes in the management of film & media projects, and oversees the film programme at Objectifs.
 Her career began in the visual arts and she has since worked as Senior Programme Manager (Film) at The Substation and Commissioning Editor at Mediacorp TV12.
 She also co-founded Fly By Night Video Challenge with filmmaker Tan Pin Pin in 2003.
 In 2008-2009, she headed the Singapore International Film Festival as festival director.
 Yuni was a Co-Producer of Anthony Chen’s Ilo Ilo (winner of the Camera d’Or at the 66th Cannes Film Festival and winner of four Golden Horse Awards including Best Feature Film).
-She rejoined the festival as Executive Director in 2014.
-In 2010 she was recognized as one of the 50 Most Inspiring Women in Female Magazine and in 2014 as one of Singapore Women’s Weekly “Great Women of Our Time” in 2014.
+She rejoined the film festival as Executive Director in 2014.
+In 2010 she was recognised as one of the 50 Most Inspiring Women in Female Magazine and in 2014 as one of Singapore Women’s Weekly “Great Women of Our Time” in 2014.
 Yuni was awarded the Eisenhower Fellowship 2016 and selected as the 2016 United Technologies Corporation Fellow.
 She holds an M.A in Arts Management from Lasalle College of the Arts.

-Puiyee is responsible for the film programme and projects at Objectifs, as well as films under our Objectifs Films label.
+Puiyee is responsible for the film programme and projects at Objectifs.
 She has managed film events such as the Singapore Short Film Awards, cINE65 Short Film Competition and the Fly By Night Video Challenge.
-She is also the Programme Manager (Short Films) for the 2014-6 Singapore International Film Festival.
+She is also the Programme Manager (Short Films) for the 2014 to 2017 Singapore International Film Festival.
 An occasional zine artist, Puiyee has taken part in the 2013 Tokyo Art Book Fair and Print Lab: Art and Design publication exhibition under Grey Projects.
 Puiyee graduated with a diploma in Arts Management from Lasalle College of the Arts.

 Aditi manages onsite educational programmes and course development at Objectifs.
 She has previously worked in marketing at Facebook and as an editorial assistant at independent publisher Epigram Books, where she worked on art and photography books by Singapore photographers, among other projects.
 Aditi has also been a research assistant for a project on children’s art education with the National Institute of Education and National Gallery Singapore, worked as a gallery sitter at NTU Centre for Contemporary Art, and written about Singapore film for SINdie.
 She holds a BA in English from Wesleyan University and an MSc in Information Studies from Nanyang Technological University.